ShwtMhjn/RADio/README.md

 ### Cocoapods ###

 Install Cocoapods if need be.
+Navigate to the project path on the terminal.
+Then, run...

 `$ gem install cocoapods`